Lailaa O Lailaa: Marketing

 An official first look logo (title design) was unveiled in November 2013.
 A redesigned title look was revealed on 5 April 2015.
 The first look of the official posters were released on 6 April 2015, with the tagline The Biggest Risk of His Life...His Wife.
 On 8 April, the production team announced the official trailer will be unveiled on the auspicious day of Vishu on 15 April.
 The first look theatrical poster was released by Mohanlal on his Twitter and Facebook pages respectively on Friday, 10 April.
 The poster featured Mohanlal and Amala Paul.

 Though the trailer was due for release on 15 April, it was delayed due to technical reasons and was released one day later.
 The trailer received a positive responses from the audience as well as from film personalities and was trending on social media sites.
 The trailer was peppered with some car chases, exotic locales, and a melodious music track.
 It garnered over two lakh views within a week.
 The New Indian Express commented "The film promises to create a genre that has never been seen before in Mollywood.
 Many of its sequences have been likened to Bollywood flicks.
 It also marks the coming of age of Malayalam cinema, as it's a unique recipe with all the required ingredients needed for a success story at the box office".
 LailaaOLailaa the official website was launched on 26 April 2015.

 Music

 The soundtrack and film score were composed by Gopi Sunder.
 He has composed 5 songs in the film.
 Anna Kathrina has written the lyrics of the title song.

 The film's music launch event was held on 24 April 2015 at Kochi.
-Audio release function was attended by director Joshiy, the main actors, music director Gopi Sunder among others, Anna Katharina, Anjali Upasana, A. L. Vijay were some of the guests who attended the event.
+Audio release function was attended by director Joshiy, the main actors, music director Gopi Sunder among others, Anna Katharina, Anjali Nair, A. L. Vijay were some of the guests who attended the event.